wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *Enjoying a well-deserved drink* </center>

-As we were descending, some hikers told us about the best burger ever at the Whitney Portal Store.
-Since the store closed at 7:30 p.m., we had to make it back by then.
-Doug injured his knee so Netwon stayed with him while Nori an I ran down the remaining 5 miles of the mountain trail to order burgers for all of us.
+The summit was only halfway.
+Descending wasn't easy, until some hikers told us about the best burger ever at the Whitney Portal Store.
+Picturing fat juicy burgers in our heads, we immedaitely began running down the mountain to make it to the store before it closed.
+Doug injured his knee on the descent so Netwon stayed with him while Nori an I ran down the remaining 5 miles of the mountain trail to order burgers for all of us.
 We made it down in record time.
+What better motivation than food?

 <img src="/whitney/burger.jpg" alt="Having a drink at the summit"
 title="" class="center_norm_rounded"/>